CentralPing/mongoose-plugin-diff/README.md

 A [mongoose.js](https://github.com/Automattic/mongoose/) plugin to report document modification differences.

+The plugin uses mongoose's modification methods for determining which properties have been changed.

 *The original document values are snap shot post-init for existing documents as well as post-save for all documents.*

 ## Installation